mikro-orm/mikro-orm/docs/docs/migrations.md

 ## Initial migration

-If you want to start using migrations, and you already have the schema generated, you can do so by creating so called initial migration:
+If we want to start using migrations, and we already have the schema generated, we can do so by creating so called initial migration:

 > Initial migration can be created only if there are no migrations previously
 > generated or executed.